LopezNathan/VPN-Deployer/README.md

 - You will be prompted for your [DigitalOcean API Token](https://www.digitalocean.com/docs/api/create-personal-access-token/).
 This is only passed through `getpass` to the DigitalOcean API during the creation of the droplet and obtaining the droplet IP.

-Once the installer script has completed, it will output the OpenVPN download link.
+Once the installer has completed, it will output the OpenVPN download link.
 This link automatically expires in 5 minutes.

 ## Legacy Deploy Options